 - 18.1% prevalence in men 61-100 years old

-The reasons for higher prevalence of sleep apnea in the elderly is believed to be caused by increased fatty deposits in the parapharyngeal area (areas in the head and neck), lengthening of the soft palate, and changes in body structures surrounding the pharynx.
+The reasons for the higher prevalence of sleep apnea in the elderly is believed to be caused by increased fatty deposits in the parapharyngeal area (areas in the head and neck), lengthening of the soft palate, and changes in body structures surrounding the pharynx.

 Post-menopausal women not on hormone replacement therapy also run a higher risk of developing sleep apnea.
 Reasons for the development of post-menopausal sleep apnea are believed to be related to weight gain and unclear hormonal changes.

-A separate study published by the ATS indicates that although prevalence of sleep apnea increases with age, the severity of sleep apnea decreases with age.
+A separate study published by the ATS indicates that although the prevalence of sleep apnea increases with age, the severity of sleep apnea decreases with age.

 Why is sleep apnea is less often diagnosed in the elderly